ratwolfzero/Spacetime/README.md

 ## ⚠️ Note

 This simulator is designed for **exploration and metaphor**, not physical accuracy.
 But it might replace your existential dread with constructive curiosity.

+Even if some features arise from numerical artifacts or boundary effects, the core insight holds: complexity and geometry can emerge from minimalistic, rule-based logic.
+The value of the model lies not in literal prediction, but in demonstrating how structured behavior — like curvature–matter coupling, causal ordering, or dimensional flow — can arise consistently from simple combinatorial constraints.
+This makes it a useful intuition pump, even if it’s not a direct mirror of physical spacetime.

 ---